 You absolutely need to look inwards into the products or services you render and then decide which of the social media platforms you need to leverage on in order to reach across to your potential clients and customers.

 For instance, a B2B outfit will be a complete misfit on YouTube.
-The platform you need to reach your customers is Linkedin.
+The platform you need to reach your customers is Linkedin which is leveraging your competitive advantage.
 That is the actionable thing to do if you really mean to get a big bang for your buck.

 - Cybersecurity consciousness